Joi/jibot3/README.md

 # Setup
 The setup instructions presume that we have a slack robot setup already.
 The slack bot we have been using for the previous iteration of has permissions appropriate to this code.
 I will ammend these instructions with detailed information about slack bot setup and permissions once we determine where/how to move this code into existing jibot repo.

-To install and run, you'll need python, and environment variables.
-I am using a .venv folder for a virtual environtment, and a .env file to hold & load environment variables, but how you accomplish this can vary based on your chosed OS, IDE, and shell evironment.

 ## Packages
 	pip install slack-bolt